-Way back in 2007, the papers were full of the fact that the UK was about to get its first drive-thru coffee shop, a Starbucks, just outside Cardiff.
-The USA, of course, has had drive-thrus for years.
-The press informed us that there were 21,000 drive-thrus in the USA, and that drive-thrus account for half of Starbucks stores in the domestic market This was in 2007, so I guess things may have changed since then.
+Way back in 2007, the papers were full of the fact that the U.K. was about to get its first drive-thru coffee shop, a Starbucks, just outside Cardiff.
+The U.S., of course, has had drive-thrus for years.
+The press informed us that there were 21,000 drive-thrus in the U.S. and that drive-thrus account for half of Starbucks stores in the domestic market.
+This was in 2007, so I guess things may have changed since then.

-Once the Cardiff drive-thru opened, business was brisk, with people travelling for miles to sample coffee on the hoof, so it's clear that this is a tried and tested business model that can reap good profits.
+Once the Cardiff drive-thru opened, the business was brisk, with people traveling for miles to sample coffee on the hoof, so it's clear that this is a tried and tested business model that can reap good profits.

-The main cost with a drive thru is the place itself.
-I'm not sure the business concept is mature enough yet for there to be drive thru premises for rental, so it's likely that buildings would have to be bought or converted.
+The main cost of a drive-thru is the place itself.
+I'm not sure the business concept is mature enough yet for there to be drive-thru premises for rental, so buildings would likely have to be bought or converted.
 Likewise, I doubt there are many second-hand mobile coffee kiosks, but watch this space in the future as the model expands.

 However, there are internet sites that actually let you download drive-thru building plans for free, so it's worth doing some online research in order to make a financial saving.

-With a regular high street cafe, you need tables and chairs, other furniture, substantial heating or air-conditioning (as hopefully the door is opening a lot), debit/credit card facilities, waiting staff, food prep staff, chillers, freezers, dishwashers, crockery, coffee machine, display cabinets, dry goods store, pot wash sink, hand wash sink, prep area, entertainments license (if you don't want the place to be as quiet as a morgue), waste removal contract, restroom facilities for customers, separate facilities for staff . . ... the list goes on.
+With a regular high street cafe, you need tables and chairs, other furniture, substantial heating or air-conditioning (as hopefully, the door is opening a lot), debit/credit card facilities, waiting for staff, food prep staff, chillers, freezers, dishwashers, crockery, coffee machine, display cabinets, dry goods store, pot wash sink, hand wash sink, prep area, entertainments license (if you don't want the place to be as quiet as a morgue), waste removal contract, restroom facilities for customers, separate facilities for staff . . . and the list goes on.

 As far as equipment goes, most coffee wholesale companies will lease and maintain coffee machines and chillers, providing you buy a certain amount of stock from them.

-Their aim is to have a quick coffee and a cake on the run, so customers won't expect such an extensive menu as a high street coffee store.
+The aim of drive-thru customers is to have a quick coffee and a cake on the run, so they won't expect such an extensive menu as a high street coffee store.